-Finally, there's a brute-force option available on Comrex Codecs when STUN ports are blocked by a firewall, or are unusable for some reason.
+Finally, there's a brute-force option available on Comrex Codecs when STUN ports are blocked by a firewall, or when STUN is unusable for some reason.
 Under Advanced System Settings, a field is available called Public IP Override.
 Any address put into that field will be pasted into the address SIP field.
 A user can thus place their Public IP address (obtainable from many websites via a browser) in this location.
-Keep in mind, the Public IP address is often subject to change over time, so it's important to remember this change has been made on a codec.
+Keep in mind, the Public IP Address is often subject to change over time, so it's important to remember that this change has been made on a codec.

-XVIII.
-LICENSE & WARRANTY DISCLOSURES FOR ACCESS RACK
+XIX.
+LICENSE & WARRANTY DISCLOSURES FOR ACCESS NX RACK